skrattaren/apf.rst/apf.rst

 + [p.
 25] "[...] if she did indeed ever find herself dancing on rooftops with chimney sweeps [...]"

-  A famous scene from the 1964 film "`Mary Poppins`_".
+  A famous scene from the 1964 film **Mary Poppins**.
 Miss Poppins used her umbrella as a sort of magic wand to grant wishes for the children in her charge.
 See also the annotation for p.
 56.